JustWhit3/osmanip/README.md

 - Add new methods to
   the [`decorator`](https://github.com/JustWhit3/osmanip/blob/main/include/manipulators/printer.hpp#:~:text=*/-,class%20Decorator,-%7B)
   class.
-- Implement file redirection when manipulating the output.
+- Implement file redirection to HTML and other type of files when manipulating the output.

 **Progress bars**